br-n518/Godot-Beginners-Guide/dae/collada.md

 * The Mesh (or meshes) should be a child of the Armature.
 * All modifiers except Armature should be applied to mesh before export.
 	- So "Apply Modifiers" option doesn't work too well.
+Now newer versions of the collada exporter include an option to not apply the armature modifier.

 For world building:

 * Array modifier applies to mesh, so multiple linked objects with different array length will snap to one array length.
+To avoid this you need unique mesh data for your duplicate objects although they look the same.
+Only when using Array or other mesh modifiers.

 ![Blender Outliner](character_export.png)